 Themes pulled from verified-purchase Amazon reviews and active subreddits (/r/preppers, /r/personalfinance, /r/homedefense) as of May 2026:

-• Humidity buildup is the #1 long-term complaint across all fire-rated safes.
+- Humidity buildup is the #1 long-term complaint across all fire-rated safes.
 The fire-rated insulation absorbs moisture from the air, which then condenses inside the safe and can mildew documents over years.
 Fix: add a small silica-gel desiccant pack and replace it every 12 months.
-Owners flag this in 80 percent of long-term reviews.
+Owners flag this repeatedly in long-term reviews.

 These notes are aggregated from public reviews.
 Safe Picked does not own or test the products listed and does not make first-person claims about hands-on use.